monokrome/intersect.js/README.md

 intersect.service('example.services.one', ['x', 'y', 'z'], function (x, y, z) {});
 ```

-This might seem like a small change, but it causes Angular to seem more
+This might seem like a small change, but it is a bit more convenient when
-convenient.
-You don't need to keep your component construction function inside
+creating new Angularcomponents.
+You don't need to keep your component
-of an array any more, and defining a new component doesn't require getting a
+construction function inside of an array any more, and defining a new component
-reference to the module that it was created within.
+doesn't require getting a reference to the module that it was created within.

+The module `example` is expected to already exist, and intersect will prepare
+the reference for you.

 Here's an example in CoffeeScript as well: